Illegal structures, scant regard for fire safety norms led to loss of lives in fires in Delhi | Entertainment

 In April 2018, a fire broke out at a building in Kohat Enclave, killing a couple and their two children.
 A few days later, a major fire gutted 300 shanties in Shahdara and killed a girl.

-In November 2018, four persons were killed and one was injured after a fire broke out at a factory in central Delhi's Karol Bagh.
+In November 2018, four people were killed and one was injured after a fire broke out at a factory in central Delhi's Karol Bagh.

-In February 2019, a massive fire swept through a four-floor hotel in Karol Bagh in the early hours, killing at least 17 guests, including two persons who jumped off the building in a desperate bid to save themselves.
+In February next year, a massive fire swept through a four-storey hotel in Karol Bagh in the early hours, killing at least 17 guests, including two persons who jumped off the building in a desperate bid to save themselves.

-In August the same year, six persons, including three children, died and 13 were injured in a massive fire at a building in southeast Delhi's Zakir Nagar area due to a short circuit early in the morning.
+In August 2019, six people, including three children, died and 13 were injured in a massive fire at a building in southeast Delhi's Zakir Nagar area due to a short circuit early in the morning.

-In November 2019, a massive fire gutted a footwear factory at Narela, killing a security guard and a labourer.
-The body of the security guard was found after the fire was brought under control, but the charred body of the second victim was recovered four days after the blaze.
+In November that year, a massive fire gutted a footwear factory at Narela, killing a security guard and a labourer.
+The body of the security guard was found after the fire was brought under control, but the charred body of the second victim was recovered four days later.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)